 Most injuries and deaths from injuries are preventable.[3,4] Injuries that do happen can result in unnecessary loss of life and grief for family and loved ones.
 In Canada, preventable injury is the most common reason for death for children and adults ages from one to 44 years old.[4]

-Hospitalization Rate by Injury |
+Injury Hospitalization Rate

 |